CommandPost/CommandPost-Website/docs/developer/introduction.md

-# CommandPost Developer Guide
+# Introduction
----

 ## What is CommandPost?

-CommandPost is a **free** and **open source** Mac application that adds a mountain-load of new features to Apple’s [Final Cut Pro](http://apple.com/final-cut-pro/).
-It originally started off as a little proof of concept project to make finding the browser playhead easier for [Scott Simmons](http://www.scottsimmons.tv/) \(you can read the origin story [here](https://latenitefilms.com/blog/final-cut-pro-hacks/)\) – but has since grown into a huge collection of handy professional workflow tools and automation features to make editing within Final Cut Pro faster, easier and much more powerful.
+CommandPost is a **free** and **open source** Mac application that adds a mountain-load of new features to Apple’s [Final Cut Pro](http://apple.com/final-cut-pro/){target="_blank"}.
+It originally started off as a little proof of concept project to make finding the browser playhead easier for [Scott Simmons](http://www.scottsimmons.tv/).

+You can read the origin story [here](https://latenitefilms.com/blog/final-cut-pro-hacks/){target="_blank"}.

+It has since grown into a huge collection of handy professional workflow tools and automation features to make editing within Final Cut Pro faster, easier and much more powerful.

-The aim of CommandPost is to build an **open platform **where editors worldwide can easily create and share useful tools to make their editing lives easier - allowing them to spend less time worrying about keystrokes, and more time doing creative things.
+The aim of CommandPost is to build an **open platform** where editors worldwide can easily create and share useful tools to make their editing lives easier - allowing them to spend less time worrying about keystrokes, and more time doing creative things.
 We want to remove boring workflow obstacles so that everyone can **get home earlier** and spend **less** time in front of a computer.
 CommandPost is not limited to Final Cut Pro - the plan is to eventually add useful functionality for a range of other professional applications, such as Adobe After Effects and mocha Pro.

 ---